-Peach Pecan Cobbler, a sweet and buttery dessert recipe that’s loaded with fresh peaches and toasted pecans.
+Peach Pecan Cobbler is a sweet and buttery dessert recipe that’s loaded with fresh peaches and toasted pecans.
 This simple and easy dessert comes together in one pan.

 They are popular not only because they’re so delicious, but because they’re so very simple to make.
 First, the ingredients are items that you probably already have on hand with the exception of the peaches.
 I love to use fresh peaches, but frozen or canned will also work.
 Secondly, there are not very many ingredients which I always like!
 And finally, it’s not only what’s in the dessert, but how you put it together.